odoo/documentation/content/applications/hr/lunch/orders.rst

 At the end of each product line with a status of :guilabel:`Ordered` or :guilabel:`Sent`, an :guilabel:`X Cancel` button appears.
 Click :guilabel:`X Cancel` to cancel that product order.
-Once a product order has been canceled, the money paid for that product is refunded, and appears in the user's account.
+Once a product order has been cancelled, the money paid for that product is refunded, and appears in the user's account.

 At the end of each product line with a status of :guilabel:`Received`, a :guilabel:`Re-order` button